 Behind the Scenes

 The site is run by Dr Zuleyka Zevallos on a volunteer basis.
-S@W is a not-for-profit project that is free to use by anyone.
-It was designed to evolve and grow as we reach all parts of the world.
-Please explore the site to find out more about us and how to contribute to Sociology At Work.
+S@W is a not-for-profit project with resources that are free to use by anyone.
+S@W was designed to evolve and grow as we reach all parts of the world.

 Contact Zuleyka if you’d like to share your story as a student or practitioner of sociology.